subquery/documentation/docs/subquery_network/node_operators/rewards.md

 ### Boosted SQT and Booster Rewards

-When a deployment has a large amout of [Boosted SQT](../consumers/boosting.md) allocated to it, it means a potential larger share of [network inflation rewards](../introduction/reward-distribution.md#network-inflation-rewards) for all Node Operators running this deployment.
+When a deployment has a large amount of [Boosted SQT](../consumers/boosting.md) allocated to it, it means a potential larger share of [network inflation rewards](../introduction/reward-distribution.md#network-inflation-rewards) for all Node Operators running this deployment.
 Network Inflation rewards will likely be the largest source of rewards in the early stage of the SubQuery network as it bootstraps.

 ### Query Fee Opportunities